Kangaroo Raw Cat Food

 How often do I feed my kitten?

-Puppies and kittens should be fed more regularly than adults, we recommend feeding three-four smaller meals and up to six meals a day for larger breeds (1).
-Regular small meals should continue until the animal is about 6 months old, then we recommend reducing your pet to being fed once or twice per day.
-Allowing pregnant and lactating pets to feed as often as they want is ideal (2).
+Puppies and kittens should be fed more regularly than adults, we recommend feeding three-four smaller meals until they are about 6 months old, then we recommend reducing your pet to being fed twice per day until they are an adult.
+You may continue to feed once or twice a day from there.

-Puppies and kittens require more food, more regularly than an adult dog or cat due to the amount of growing and developing they will be doing in the first 6 or so months of their lives.
+Kittens require more food, more regularly than an adult cat due to the amount of growing and developing they will be doing in the first 6 or so months of their lives.
 Making sure they get adequate nutrients regularly in this life stage is essential.

 Which product should I feed my cat?